 Nie znalazłeś informacji, których szukasz?
 Masz problem do rozwiązania?

 According to a study just published by the European Commission in most EU countries, EU citizens from other Member States use welfare benefits no more intensively than the host country's nationals.
 Mobile EU citizens are less likely to receive disability and unemployment benefits in most countries studied.

-The request takes the form of a reasoned opinion under EU infringement procedures.
-Romania now has two months to notify the Commission of the measures taken to fully implement the Regulations.
-Otherwise, the Commission may decide to refer Romania to the European Court of Justice.
+The Commission’s request takes the form of a reasoned opinion.
+Cyprus has two months to notify the Commission of the measures taken to apply the rules in full, otherwise the Commission may decide to refer the case to the Court of Justice of the European Union.